evanv5/Group_Project_1/README.md

 <img width="630" height="261" alt="image" src="https://github.com/user-attachments/assets/4d498cf4-939b-41fd-983f-fa30dc981946" />

-#### 3. Query 3 allows the manager to see which employees are top sellers by adding together the prices of the cars each employee has sold.
-This query allows managers to evaluate employee
-performance, set goals, and identify if there needs to be additional training. ​
+#### 3. This query returns the total sales categorized by each brand, showing the sale price as well as the number of vehicles sold.
+This query is useful to managers as it shows which brands are the most profitable and which are the least profitable.
+This could help them with strategic decisions regarding which cars to purchase from auctions that could generate a higher likelihood of sales, as well as the types of makes that are not as profitable.
 <img width="598" height="261" alt="image" src="https://github.com/user-attachments/assets/f6443534-f80f-4cb5-9cb0-99854b88d54b" />